 My longest friendship has been since about 2006.
 D and I have traveled to Busch Gardens, Asheboro Zoo in North Carolina about once a year.
 We have been on several beach trips with family and other friends.
 We flew to Boulder, Colorado once, where we ate at a Moroccan restaurant and attended a Fall Festival.
 We love funny movies and have been known to act unbelievably goofy.

 My second friend/sister, M, I have known almost as long but became good friends a few years ago.
-M and I went to Biltmore Mansion and the town of in Asheville, NC recently.
+M taught me that it is fun to add a bus tour to trips to places you are unfamiliar with.
+You can see the main sights, historical sights, points of interest, and see places you may want to come back to for a more in depth tour.
+M and I went to Biltmore Mansion and the town of in Asheville, Atlantic Beach and Beaufort, NC recently.
 This is a picture from the time M, D and I went to the Asheboro Zoo..

 We respect each others’ wisdom and experiences and can give and accept advice from each other.
 An honest and open relationship enables us to tell each other how we really feel about a problem.

-I love my other great friends too but don’t get to travel with them like I have with D and M. One particular friend, Janet Kangas, and I share spiritual interests in common which we discuss when we meet for lunch.
+I love my other great friends too but don’t get to travel with them like I have with D and M. One particular friend, J, and I are “soul sisters.”
+We share spiritual experiences, knowledge and interests in common which we discuss when we meet for lunch.

 So here are some photos of M, D and I while on some of the trips mentioned above.
-D can be a clown and is not afraid to laugh at herself or me either.
+D can be a clown and is not afraid to laugh at herself or me.